 A drive up the coast of Tasmania, to Maria Island, really has its benefits.
-Fresh sea air, and a change of scenery; everything my mates and I needed after a solid week of sitting behind desks.
+Fresh sea air, and a change of scenery; everything Jonathan and his mates needed after a solid week of sitting behind desks.

 Unfortunately, our day was soon over, and we were left sitting on the beach at sunset waiting for the ferry to come do its last run.
 Maria Island did us proud, satisfying our desire for adventure and exploration.